 I own all of the following games except one, Ultimate Werewolf.
-I either bought the games after I played them at a friend's house or just rolled the dice when my fiance and I were at our local board game store and purchased them on a whim.
+I either bought the games after I played them at a friend's house or just rolled the dice when I was at my local board game store, purchasing them on a whim.
 I recommend every single one of them and can't rant and rave about them enough.
 For this article, I've kept the details short, highlighting a few points that I really enjoyed about each game.
 Hope you enjoy my list!
 Thanks for reading!

 My Top Ten

 - Boss Monster

 - T.I.M.E.
 Stories